Finally, the International Driver’s Permit arrived from Australia and it’s off on Reg’s new adventure leaving the UK, at

 Australians require and International Driver’s Permit to drive through Europe.
 You can only apply for these from Australia in person or an online facility is available.

-After the first two online applications mysteriously disappeared somewhere en route from the UK to Australia, the third one was sent by courier.
+After the first two online applications mysteriously disappeared somewhere en route from the UK to Australia, sent the third one by courier.
+So, deciding to explore Cornwall whilst waiting, set off for a few days.